 Chapter 13:

-These Fated Threads
+These Fated Threads: Volume 1

-Midori had been hesitant to ride in it like she were some kind of dainty princess, but all it took was a cross look from Rune to silence her protests.
+Midori had initially been hesitant to ride in it like she were some kind of dainty princess, but all it took was a cross look from Rune to silence her protestations.
 He had become even more protective of her since she confessed her pregnancy, and while there was a part of her annoyed by it there was another part that enjoyed the attention.

-“Well aren’t you just a little princess,” Sahaela said teasingly as Midori sat comfortably in the back of the cart sipping gently at the canteen filled with chill water.
-A small pile of hides underneath her and a blanket over her lap it was hard to dispute.
-“You like it, don't you?”
+“Well aren’t you just a little princess,” Sahaela said teasingly while Midori sat comfortably in the back of the cart sipping at one of the canteens filled with chill water.
+A collection of hides had been used to line the cart and she had a blanket draped over her lap.

 “No!
 I’m just letting Rune fuss until he forgets,” she lied.

-“Oh that boy won’t be forgetting anything when it comes to you.”
+“Unlikely.
+That boy won’t be forgetting anything when it comes to you.”

-“That’s just because he thinks we’re destined to be together, the fantastic quart or something,” she waved her hand dismissively.
+“That’s just because he thinks we’re destined to be together, the fantastic quart of milk or something.”

 “Nothing!”
-Midori answered slightly too loudly before clearing her throat.
+Midori answered—slightly too loudly—before clearing her throat.
 “Sahaela was just…making fun of me for something I asked.”

-Once the ghostly woman drifted down again she settled down in the cart as if they were sitting before looking across at Midori with the cool, detached smile of a teacher.
-It sent shivers down her spine and she immediately sat up slightly straighter.
+Once the ghostly woman drifted down again she settled in the cart as if they were sitting before looking across at Midori with the cool, detached smile of a teacher waiting for class to settle.

 “Now...are you ready to learn the beginnings of magick, Midori?”